CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/simulation/simulation-intro.rst

 Supported Devices
 -----------------

-Currently, all Phoenix Pro devices are supported in simulation.
+Currently, all Phoenix 6 devices are supported in simulation.

 .. warning:: **Multiple** CAN buses using the :doc:`CANivore API </docs/canivore/canivore-api>` is not supported at this time.
 All CAN devices will **appear on the same CAN bus**.
 If you wish to run your robot code in simulation, ensure devices have **unique IDs across CAN buses**.